Aabrekkenibba-2.jpg

 A beautiful, slim waterfall running down from the glacier in the background.
 The river is running down a green landscape towards you.

 Gytridalen is a hidden gem in Oldedalen.
-With its secluded location and mysterious appeal, it is the perfect destination for your next excursion.
+At a secluded, enclosed location, it is the perfect destination for your next excursion.
 The hike starts by the lake and takes you to the big boulder “Storsteinen”.
 Experience the stunning view of the waterfall with the glacier behind in the distance.
 If you want to come close to the waterfall, you must cross a river.

 Technical information